deejaygraham/dabolivar/content/posts/day-3.md

 While exposing our ignorance is scary, it’s also kind of liberating.
 Now I have some very specific, very public gaps in my knowledge that I need to start filling.
 And that’s exactly what I’ll do, and I’ll update the list as I go along.

-> "As you are introduced to the vast reaches of your ignorance you are overwhelmed. - David H. Hoover and Adewale Oshineye
+> "As you are introduced to the vast reaches of your ignorance you are overwhelmed." - David H. Hoover and Adewale Oshineye

 _Side note_: I started looking into Vim today.
 It feels like writing with the left hand while someone keeps moving my notebook out of reach.